-A higher income positively impacts overall homeownership affordability.
+A higher salary positively impacts overall home affordability.
 In addition, higher-income earners tend to look for more space and privacy than renting permits.

 Among the lowest 25% of income earners, over 61% are renters, and 39% are homeowners.
 In contrast, in the top 25% of income earners, 90% are homeowners, and only 10% are renters.

 Here is a table of renter and homeowner income by quartile.

 The positive correlation between income and homeownership leads to a large concentration of high-income earners within the homeowner group.

 Not surprisingly, homeowners’ median income of $86,000 exceeds the nationwide median ($79,900) and the median income of renters ($42,500).